PioBeat/offbeatSlider/README.md

 ## Usage

 ### HTML
-To transform a div into a slideshow add the class ``ofp-slider`` to a div and append some images as direct childs:
+To transform a div into a slideshow add the class ``ofp-slider`` to a div and append some images as direct childs.
+For each image add the class ``ofp-slides``.
 ```html
 <div class="ofp-slider" data-slider-index="1">
     <img class="ofp-slides" src="img/Hydrangeas.jpg">